Takzuin/Binaural-Python/README.md

-""Binaural Audio Generator with Tkinter""
+## Binaural Audio Generator with Tkinter

 This project allows you to generate binaural audio tones using Python.
 The application provides a user-friendly graphical interface built with Tkinter, enabling you to customize audio parameters such as frequency, duration, sample rate, and volume.

-✨ Key Features
+# ✨ Key Features

 Generate binaural beats by specifying separate left and right ear frequencies.